-For the last two interview cycles, the Coalition for Physician Accountability (an umbrella group of several national organizations including the ACGME and the National Residency Matching Program (NRMP)), the Alliance for Academic Internal Medicine (AAIM), and the APCCMPD recommended virtual interviews for all applicants (1-5).
-Similarly, for the 2022-23 interview cycle, the Association of American Medical Colleges (AAMC) is recommending virtual interviews for all applicants and is strongly discouraging hybrid interviews (6).
+For the last several interview cycles, the Coalition for Physician Accountability (an umbrella group of several national organizations including the ACGME and the National Residency Matching Program (NRMP)), the Alliance for Academic Internal Medicine (AAIM), and the APCCMPD recommended virtual interviews for all applicants (1-5).
+Similarly, for the 2023-24 interview cycle, the Association of American Medical Colleges (AAMC) recommended virtual interviews for all applicants and strongly discouraged hybrid interviews (6).

 Although virtual interviews were born out of necessity due to the SARS-CoV-2 pandemic, it has become clear that they represent a feasible, valid, economic, and equitable way to conduct interviews for graduate medical education (GME) (7).
-Importantly, they are also environmentally friendly, significantly reducing carbon emissions due to travel (8).
-As the world moves towards less restrictive travel policies, it is essential to consider the best way to conduct GME interviews in the years to come.
-The goal of this Task Force was to consider all of the options and recommend the best approach for a future interview format.
+They are also environmentally friendly, significantly reducing carbon emissions due to travel (8).
+As the world moved toward less restrictive travel policies, it became essential to consider the best way to conduct GME interviews.
+The goal of the APCCMPD Interview Task Force was to consider all of the options and recommend the best approach for a future interview format.